kkinnear/zprint/doc/reference.md

 #### :key-order _nil_

-Accepts a vector which contains keys which should sort before all other keys.
+Accepts a vector which contains keys which should sort before all other keys and after all other keys.
 This __only__ has an effect if sorting of keys is specified (see `:sort?` and `:sort-in-code?`) and is actually happening.

 Typically these keys would be keywords, strings, or integers.
 The value of this capability is to bring one or more key-value pairs to the top of a map when it is output, in order to aid in visually distinguishing one map from the other.
-This can be a significant help in debugging, when looking a lot of maps at the repl.
+Alternatively, you can use this capability to move some keys to the bottom of a map when it is output.
+Either can be a significant help in debugging, when looking a lot of maps at the repl.
 Note that `:key-order` only affects the key order when keys are sorted.

+The vector given to `:key-order` contains keys that will sort to the top of a map by default.
+There is a distinghished  separator keyword `:|` such that keys specified after that keyword will sort to the bottom of a map.
+If you actually have a keyword `:|`, you cannot affect where it will sort by using the `:key-order` capability.

 Here is a vector of maps formatted with just sorting.